yetanotherbhai/target.en/help/c_experiences/c_vec_selectors.md

 You can find basic information about CSS selectors in the [ Selectors ](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Getting_started/Selectors) document on the Mozilla Developer Network (MDN).

 You can set whether to use element classed or element IDs in your account preferences.
-Click **[!UICONTROL  Setup &amp;gt; Preferences]**, then choose your preferred CSS selectors.
+Click **[!UICONTROL  Setup > Preferences]**, then choose your preferred CSS selectors.

 ![](assets/css_selectors.png)